 To any vaccine appointment you can bring someone to support you – they could be a family member, friend or support worker.

-The Government is also funding support coordination to help people with disability to attend vaccine appointments.
+The Government also funds support coordination to help people with disability to attend vaccine appointments.

 This could involve arranging for transport to get you to your vaccine appointment or getting a support worker to go to the appointment with you and monitor you for any side effects after vaccination.